buildpacks/rfcs/text/0000-rfc-process.md

 For project RFCs, all TOC members and all team leads are given a binding vote.

-For team RFCs, all team maintainers are given a binding vote.
+Additionally, for team RFCs, all team maintainers are given a binding vote.

 Votes are cast via reviews on the RFC PR.
 Accepting the PR signifies a yes vote while a request for changes signifies a no vote.
 If all members with a binding vote vote in the affirmative, the voting window may close early.